chrismaltby/gb-studio-docs/docs/project-editor/index.md

 Allows you to [add collisions](/docs/project-editor/scenes#adding-collision-to-a-scene) to any type of scene using GB Studio's _Drawing mode_.

-### Colorize tool
+### Color tool

-Allows you to [paint tiles](/docs/project-editor/scenes#colorizing-a-scene) in your scene with with up to 8 color palettes per scene.
-The _Colorize tool_ also uses GB Studio's _Drawing mode_.
+Allows you to [paint tiles](/docs/project-editor/scenes/color) in your scene with with up to 8 color palettes per scene.
+The _Color Tool_ also uses GB Studio's _Drawing mode_.
 The palettes used here are determined in the _Palette_ tab in the _Project Editor_.

 See the documentation on [Keyboard Shortcuts](/docs/getting-started/keyboard-shortcuts) for editor tool shortcuts.